pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-03/README.md

 ## Step 7 &mdash; Cleaning up

-Now that we've demonstrated creating a static site using Pulumi, it's time to tear down our infrastructure now that we no longer need it.
+Now that we've demonstrated creating a containerized application using Pulumi, it's time to tear down our infrastructure now that we no longer need it.

 Run the following command at the command line: